Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project/README.md

     # Finished <<< #### [###]
     # Summary: 2 package finished [###]

-## How to source and run the package
+### How to source and run the package
-To be able to access the executables that were just built in our current terminal, we need to source them:
+To be able to access the executables that we just built in our current terminal, we need to source them:

     source install/setup.bash
+Note: You need to be inside the workspace, in the root, to be able to source the packages.

-## Commands to test the pub/sub and service/client communications:
+## Commands to test the pub/sub and service/client communications: lllllllllllll
 sdsdsdsd<br>

 Verify

+## Run the Code Commands to test the pub/sub and service/client communications: dfdfdfdfff malmlml
+To efficiently start the necesary??? nodes, run the launch file.
+This will run the kinematics_node and the encoder_node.
+In a sourced terminal, run the following:<br>

+    dfdfdfffd

+At this moment, a lot of text will appear in the terminal, it just states the current values for dfdfdf for the dfdf node and the values of dfdfd for the dfdf node.
+The values should say zero, since nothing is being read, nor any velocity is being simulated for the robot.

+The kinematics node
+Requires         Outputs
+(Subscribes)    (Publishes)

+Description of topics:
+/cmd_vel - topic that dfdfd
+/

-To simulate a commanding velocity input, dfdf<br>
+To simulate a command (??) velocity input, in a new, sourced terminal, run:<br>

     ros2 pub dfdfdf at -rate 10
     dfd
     klklkl

-dfdfdf<br>
+This will publish a linear velocity of dfdfd m/s ???, in the direction of x, to the /cmd_vel topic.
+It will publish continuosly at a rate of dfdf times per dfdf.

+To see the change in positoin dfdfdfd dfdfdf<br>

     df
     dfdf

+To reset the position of the robot to a desired position,  the change dfdfdfd dfdfdf<br>

+    df
+    dfdf

+If you want to run individual nodes instead, run:

+    ros2 run diffrobot_pkg kinematic_node

 ## Required Verification
 ### 0 Create a new workspace, build and source:<br>